Charles E W Bean, Diaries, AWM38 3DRL 606/86/1 - August 1917 - Part 5

 on the horizon just over / red ridge.

-But what was illuninating
+But what was illuminating

 ws the view wh Hill 60 gave

-you over / German back Country
+you over / German back country

 behind Messines.
 No wonder